Manufacturing Engineering- Bachelor of Science in Engineering

-The primary mission of the department is to prepare high quality graduates to meet the emerging needs of society and industry.
-Manufacturing engineering deals with product and process design.
-It requires the ability to plan the practices of manufacturing; to research and develop tools, manufacturing processes, machines and equipment, control strategies; and to integrate the facilities and systems so that quality products can be produced at a competitive cost.
+The primary mission of the Mechanical and Manufacturing Engineering Department is to prepare high quality graduates to meet the emerging needs of society and industry.
+Manufacturing engineering deals with the design of products and the corresponding processing machinery.
+It requires the ability to plan the practices of manufacturing; to research and develop tools, processes, instruments, equipment, and control strategies; and to integrate facilities and systems to produce quality products at a competitive cost.

-Industry has a pressing need for academically qualified manufacturing engineers due to the fact that today’s products and the technology to manufacture them have become increasingly more sophisticated.
-Examples of new manufacturing technologies being applied to increase productivity, improve quality, and reduce costs include computer-aided design, robotics, statistical process control, and computer-integrated manufacturing systems.
+Industry has a pressing need for academically qualified manufacturing engineers due to the fact that today’s products and the technology to manufacture them have become increasingly sophisticated.
+Examples of new manufacturing technologies being applied to increase productivity, improve quality, and reduce costs include computer-aided engineering/design/manufacturing, robotics and automation, lean and agile process management, six sigma statistical process control, and additive manufacturing.

-Contemporary society’s and industry’s problems are not only technical, but also social and economic.
-The department provides graduates with in-depth education in mathematics, science, engineering science, manufacturing processes and methods, and engineering design, as well as requiring a broad education in computing, business, and liberal arts.
-The department is committed to excellence in undergraduate education: student learning, classroom effectiveness, assessment, engineering design and ethics integration, opportunities for leadership and student advising.
+Creating appropriate engineering solutions to the current problems facing industry and society often involves complex social, political, environmental and economic issues.
+The department provides graduates with an in-depth education in mathematics, science, engineering, and design, with a focus on manufacturing processes, methods and materials, as well as requiring a broad education in computing, economics, and the liberal arts.
+The department is committed to excellence in undergraduate education: student learning, classroom effectiveness, assessment, engineering design, professional ethics, student advising and opportunities for leadership.

-Graduates typically work as manufacturing engineers in areas such as product and process design, quality control, computer-aided manufacturing, and plant-facilities engineering.
-After having gained industrial experience in the above areas, graduates can move into technical management positions.
+Graduates typically work as manufacturing engineers in areas such as product and process design, quality control, computer-aided manufacturing, plant-facilities engineering, and operations management.
+After gaining industrial experience, graduates often move into organizational management positions.
 Graduates are also prepared to continue their education at the graduate level.
 Graduating seniors are encouraged to take the Fundamentals of Engineering examination, which is the first of two examinations that lead to becoming a licensed professional engineer.

 Program Educational Objectives

-The Mechanical and Manufacturing Engineering Department expects its graduates in the Manufacturing Engineering program will attain or achieve the following Program Educational Objectives within a few years of graduation:
+Graduates of Miami's Manufacturing Engineering program are expected to attain or achieve the following Program Educational Objectives within a few years of graduation: